waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Swimmer (ID CERULEANGYM_SWIMMER) at (Cerulean Gym 9,8) - Defeated.
 Pokémon: Horsea Lv16, Shellder Lv16.

 ## Cerulean Gym Mechanics
-*   Cerulean Gym Navigation: All attempted single-tile water crossings have failed.
-This includes:
+*   Cerulean Gym Navigation: All attempts to cross water tiles in the center of the gym (e.g., (9,5), (9,4), (7,3), (9,6)) have failed.
+These tiles are impassable.
+Direct water crossings are NOT the solution for navigating this gym.
-    *   Horizontal jump from (10,5) to (8,5) over water (9,5) - Blocked.
-    *   Hypothesized horizontal bridge from (10,4) to (8,4) over water (9,4) - Blocked.
-    *   Hypothesized vertical jump from (7,2) to (7,4) over water (7,3) - Blocked.
-    *   Hypothesized bridge from (10,6) to (8,6) over water (9,6) - Blocked.
-*   Despite these failures, Misty (5,3) and Cool Trainer F (3,4) are still marked as 'reachable' by the game state.
+*   The 'reachable' status of Misty (5,3) and Cool Trainer F (3,4) implies a standard ground-based path exists, likely involving navigating the perimeter or specific connecting ground tiles.
-*   Reachable unseen tiles (1,6) and (2,6) on the western side remain to be explored.
+*   Reachable unseen tiles (1,6) and (2,6) on the western side remain to be explored once a path to that side is found.
-*   Current Plan: Explore access to western platforms from the southern edge of the gym.
+*   Current Plan: Explore access to western platforms by navigating south along the eastern walkway, then attempting to cross west along the southern edge of the gym.